Saint Regis University: Operation and history

 In July 2008 Dixie Randock was sentenced to three years in prison.
-Her daughter was sentenced to one year and one day in prison, and Randock's husband was scheduled to be sentenced August 5, 2008.
-Others involved were to be sentenced later in 2008.
+Her daughter was sentenced to one year and one day in prison, and Randock's husband was sentenced to three years in August 2008.
+Others involved were also sentenced in 2008.

 On January 31, 2007, the New York City Department of Investigation reported that several members of the New York City Fire Department had used "phony degrees" from St. Regis University to qualify for promotions.
 Fourteen firefighters received disciplinary fines as a result.

 Investigations and litigation

 Teachers in Georgia

 Saint Regis University made national news when 11 teachers in Gwinnett County, Georgia, United States were found using degrees from this institution to increase their salaries.
 In July 2004, the Georgia Professional Standards Commission revoked the licenses of all 11 teachers.
 When it was discovered St. Regis University was a diploma mill, six teachers resigned.
 Georgia officials accepted those credentials because of letters they received from a credential evaluator, Career Consultants International in Sunrise, Florida.
 CCI said the credentials were equal to those from a regionally accredited U.S. university.
 The officials now suspect that CCI was not giving independent evaluations, according to the Georgia Professional Standards Commission executive secretary, F.D.
 Toth.
 Toth said the commission received letters from CCI for 11 of the 12 educators, stating that their Saint Regis degrees met the same rigor and content standards as do those from regionally accredited U.S. colleges and universities, which is the standard for Georgia's recognition of degrees.

 CCI is part of National Success Marketing Inc., based in Sunrise, Florida, and owned by Sheila Danzig and William H. Danzig.
 Sheila Danzig described a relationship with Saint Regis that throws into question the company's objectivity as an evaluator of credentials.
 She said her company receives a fee, paid by Saint Regis, every time CCI evaluates the academic credentials of one of its students.
 Danzig also said she was a paid consultant to Saint Regis.